-Baltimore Schools Closed On Thursday Following Indoor Classroom Temperatures In The 40s
+Kids In Baltimore Couldn't Go To School Because Their Classrooms Were Too Cold

-After reports of frigid indoor classroom temperatures, photos of students bundled up in winter clothes in class, and the teachers union calling the conditions "unfair and inhumane," all Baltimore City Public Schools (BCPS) were closed on Thursday.
+After reports of frigid indoor classroom temperatures, photos of students bundled up in winter clothes in class, and the teachers union calling the conditions "unfair and inhumane," all public schools were closed on Thursday.

-As extremely low temperatures continued into the new year, BCPS put out a notice on Tuesday, writing that the weather had put a "strain on many of our school buildings."
+As extremely low temperatures continued into the new year, Baltimore City Public Schools (BCPS) put out a notice on Tuesday, writing that the weather had put a "strain on many of our school buildings."

 "We have many schools with leaky windows and outdated heating

-systems that have a hard time keeping up," the statement read.
+systems that have a hard time keeping up," the district added.

 The following day, pictures of students wearing winter coats, hats, and gloves indoors emerged, prompting widespread condemnation from teachers, parents, and city residents.

-One photo, posted by a teacher on Facebook, showed indoor temperatures in the low 40s.
+One photo, posted by a teacher on Facebook, showed indoor temperatures in the low 30s and 40s.
 Another photo showed a classroom full of students wearing winter coats with the hoods up.

-BCPS closed six schools on Wednesday due to boiler problems, but it became apparent that problems were widespread, with burst pipes and failing boilers reported at numerous other schools.
+BCPS closed six schools on Wednesday due to boiler problems, but it became apparent that problems were widespread, with burst pipes and failing boilers reported at numerous other campuses.

-BCPS CEO Sonja Santelises went on Facebook Live on Wednesday to address the concerns, citing "unprecedented" weeks of cold temperatures coupled with aging buildings as the primary reason behind the cold indoor temperatures.
+BCPS CEO Sonja Santelises went on Facebook Live Wednesday to address the concerns, citing "unprecedented" weeks of cold temperatures coupled with aging buildings as the primary reason behind the cold indoor temperatures.

-"I think today we've had probably at least 60 buildings impacted by cold," Santelises said on Wednesday, adding that the number was around one-third of all schools in Baltimore.
+"I think today we've had probably at least 60 buildings impacted by cold," Santelises said, adding that the number was around one-third of all schools in Baltimore.
 Santelises said that many of those issues were addressed by maintenance staff during the day.

+Outraged, some people started fundraising to buy heaters and warm clothes for the children who still had to attend school.
+Samierra Jones, a senior at Coppin State University, started a GoFundMe to raise $20,000 to "assist in keeping these students warm."
+As of Thursday, the campaign had raised more than $31,000.

+“These kids are cold — they’re cold as of last month, as of last week, as of yesterday,” she told the Baltimore Sun.
+“There is no reason why these babies should be sitting in classrooms with no heat.”

 Advertisement